 1996 – 2005

-Compositions for choir, internationally successful performances by the Vocalensemble Landsberg
+Compositions for choir, international performances by the Vocalensemble Landsberg.

 1996